 Veterans Administration Educational Benefits (Entitlement Funds)

 Former U.S. Armed Services men and women, widows and children of veterans who died while in service or after discharge from a service-connected disability, and wives and children of veterans who have a service-connected disability considered to be total and permanent in nature may apply for benefits from the Federal Department of Veterans Affairs.
-Information concerning certification for VA benefits are available in the Office of the Director of Financial Services.
+Information concerning certification for VA benefits are available in the Financial Services Department.

 |Department of Veterans Affairs||Find General Information||http://www.benefits.va.gov/gibill/|